Charles Edward Russell: Early life

-Muckraking journalist
+Muckraking

 Russell as drawn by Art Young in 1912.

 In his memoirs, Bare Hands and Stone Walls, Russell stated that "transforming the world... to a place where one can know some peace... some joy of living, some sense of the inexhaustible beauties of the universe in which he has been placed" was the purpose that inspired his work and his life.
-Russell felt very strongly about the well-being of others after seeing the struggles that people all over New York had to undergo like the unfair working conditions and wages that people from all walks of life were forced to endure.
-People were placed into cramped working spaces with few, if any, breaks.
-Aside from the physical conditions, most big employers did not value the well-being of their employees, especially immigrants.
-With those horrendous mental images in place, Russell became inspired.
+Russell felt strongly about the hardships of the working class, particularly unfair working and living conditions.
+Factories often had poor workplace conditions with long hours and low wages, in addition to inadequate safety measures which lead to high rates of serious injury.
+Workers and their families lived in slums with little to no sanitation, making the outbreak of infectious disease a common occurrence.
+These issues also disproportionally affected newly arrived immigrants, and served as key inspiration for Russel and his writing.

-Russell was one of a group of journalists at the turn of the 20th century who were called muckrakers.
-They investigated and reported not with cold detachment but with feeling and rage about the horrors of capitalism.
+Russell was a high-profile muckraker, a progressive era movement in journalism, claiming to focus on exposing corruption and wrongdoing in established institutions.
+Muckrakers most commonly targeted the corporate monopolies or political machines of the era, claiming they perpetrated and profited off of unsafe working conditions, urban poverty, and child labor.
 The muckraker movement helped to jumpstart numerous reforms that included prison conditions, railroads and church-building conditions.

 In Soldier for the Common Good, an unpublished dissertation on Russell's life, author Donald Bragaw wrote, "Historian Louis Filler has called Russell the leader of the muckrakers for contributing 'important studies in almost every field in which they ventured.'"
-Shortly after his hiatus from writing because of the death of his first wife, Russell wrote one of his best books, "The Greatest Trust in the World," exposing the horrific ways of the meatpacking industry.
+Shortly after his hiatus from writing because of the death of his first wife, Russell wrote "The Greatest Trust in the World," exposing the unsafe and exploitative practices of the meatpacking industry.

-Russell's reports on the corrupt practices and inhuman conditions at Chicago stock yards were the inspiration for Upton Sinclair's powerful novel The Jungle, which caused a national uproar that led to inspection reforms.
-Comparable to the writings of Sinclair, Russell's most controversial exposé was fixated on the Trinity Church.
-It was detrimental to the church's reputation, as it accused the church of being one of the leading slum landlords in New York City.
+Russell's reports on the corrupt practices and inhuman conditions at Chicago stock yards were the inspiration for Upton Sinclair's novel The Jungle, which caused a national uproar that led to inspection reforms.
+Russell's most controversial exposé was fixated on the Trinity Church.
+It accused the church of being one of the leading slum landlords in New York City and was detrimental to the church's reputation.

 That accusation resulted in the church taking swift action to the report by cleaning up or selling the worst of their properties.

-After traveling all over the world in investigative journalism, Russell's beliefs about capitalism began to be stronger and stronger.
+After traveling the world in investigative journalism, Russell's beliefs about capitalism began to be stronger and stronger.
 He believed that capitalism itself was quite faulty and that the financial endeavors of the United States that led the economy were corrupt.
 As his convictions became deeper, Russell recognized that his beliefs were in line with that of the Socialist Party, leading him to join in 1908.